MissionVistaCS/StudentDatabaseTutorial/README.md

 On form submission, a new Student object is created and then saved in the database.
 When it is finished saving, the callback function is executed, "Saved a new student" is printed, and the client is redirected.

+Open the Mongo shell (the `mongo` window) and run `db.student-database.find()`.
 You should see the new student documents in the Mongo database.
 Next, we will display these documents on the page using EJS.

 ### Part 3: Displaying students